Yuvadi29/TypeScript-Tutorial/03-Types/Readme.md

     let myNumber: number = 123456
 ```
 Here TypeScript will automatically use type inference and understand it that this is actually a number that the user is trying to define.

+**Never Use Any in TypeScript**
+Any is a special type that you can use whenever you don't want a particular value to cause typechecking errors.
+As we used `let marvel;`, it directly got assigned as `any` variable.
+You will get a better understanding in the code written.